-For Manually Read Interval Metering Installations affected by a RoLR Eventor End User transfer, the MDP may Substitute the metering data up to the transfer date in order to facilitate End User billing.
-Notification to the LNSP, LR, the Current FRMP and New FRMP is in MDFF, with the following configuration:
+For Manually Read Interval Metering Installations affected by a RoLR Event, the MDP may Substitute the metering data up to the transfer date in order to facilitate End User billing.
+Notification to the affected LNSP, ENLR, the Current FRMP and New FRMP is in MDFF, with the following configuration:

-(a) Utilise a reason code of '27', with an entry in the free text field of 'AEMO directed substitution'; or (a) (b) Utilise a reason code of '67' for End User transfers and
+- (a) utilise a reason code of '27', with an entry in the free text field of 'AEMO directed substitution'; and - (b) utilise a transaction code of 'N'.